CasaDeRobison/wixtoolset-codeplex/src/chm/documents/wixui/dialog_reference/WixUI_installdir.html.md

 * VerifyReadyDlg
 * WaitForCostingDlg

-See <a href="WixUI_dialogs.htm">the WixUI dialog reference</a> for detailed descriptions of each of the above dialogs.
+See [the WixUI dialog reference](WixUI_dialogs.html) for detailed descriptions of each of the above dialogs.